briancatraguna/movies/README.md

 - [Kotlin](https://kotlinlang.org/)
 - [Android Studio](https://developer.android.com/studio)

-And all credits for the API from [The Movie Database](https://www.themoviedb.org/) and here's the [API Documentation](https://developers.themoviedb.org/3/getting-started/introduction)
+And all credits for the API goes to [The Movie Database](https://www.themoviedb.org/) and here's the [API Documentation](https://developers.themoviedb.org/3/getting-started/introduction)

 ## Features